 I've put off writing this post about my Whipple surgery for a while now because I know it means reliving some harrowing experiences, and I also know it's going to take a long time to write, and that time could be spent sleeping.
 But, I know I NEED to write this because I can use all the catharsis I can get.

-Why I'm Writing This
+Why I'm Writing About My Whipple Surgery

 My sole purpose in writing about my experience isn't to bash into your brain that a positive attitude is a cure-all.
 It isn't, so I won't.
 (That isn't to say a positive attitude isn't an immense benefit to whatever you're going through, but hell, if you find out you have a tumor and you can keep a smile on your face 24/7 after that, I'll have some of whatever you're having!)

 My Symptoms Leading Up to the Discovery of My Tumor

 First, I had blood tests, and they showed my liver enzymes as being higher than normal.
 The doctor said this could mean gallstones.
 While I waited for an ultrasound, I was googling the treatment for gallstones and the relatively simple surgery to remove them.

 This is the moment where you feel your heart drop down to your feet, and the world becomes a different place for you from now on.

 When the doctor came back in the room, he sat in a chair by the door, and the shadow of the curtain fell over him making it look like we were in an episode of Tales from the Cryptkeeper.

-“I don’t know,” the doctor said.
-He explained he’d been on the phone with a hepatobiliary surgeon who said there is a particular type of tumor that young women in their teens and twenties get that often isn’t cancerous, but we wouldn’t know until it was out.
-As scary as this all still was, this was comforting to me as it meant there’s a chance it was ANYTHING other than cancer.
-I’m not a religious person, but I remember this whole night pleading to some higher power for it to be anything other than cancer.
-“I’ll never eat sugar again if it’s not cancer!”
-I said to this higher power as if wagering had anything to do with it.
+He explained he'd been on the phone with a hepatobiliary surgeon who said there is a particular type of tumor that young women in their teens and twenties get that often isn't cancerous, but we wouldn't know until it was out.

 The doctor patted my foot and told me I was lucky because the surgeon he spoke to happened to have a clinic the next day, and I would be able to see him then.
 My appointment was only about 12 hours later, and I am still so thankful this was all able to go so quickly.